Theodore A. Barten, PE

 Dwight Dunk is a senior environmental scientist whose professional practice, and academic research, has focused on developing interdisciplinary solutions to environmental challenges.
 He has applied his ecological and policy expertise to projects nationwide servicing federal, state, local and private-sector clients.
 Dr. Dunk’s scientific expertise is in the fields of freshwater and coastal wetland ecology; while his permitting and policy expertise focuses on developing and implementing strategies to secure approvals for National Environmental Policy Act documents and state level equivalents, as well as federal, state and local environmental approvals.

-Dwight’s external credentials include, Professional Wetland Scientist (PWS), New Hampshire Certified Wetland Scientist (CWS), Board Certified Environmental Scientist (BCES), and Certified Ecologist (CE).
+Dwight’s external credentials include, Professional Wetland Scientist (PWS), New Hampshire Certified Wetland Scientist (CWS), and Board Certified Environmental Scientist (BCES).

 David Klinch, PWS, PMP